timusri/elixir-for-platform-engineering/projects/health_check_aggregator/PROJECT_GUIDE.md

 ## 📝 License

-This learning project is part of the Elixir for DevOps guide.
+This learning project is part of the Elixir for Platform Engineering guide.